philthompson/blog/gen/static/nfl-elo/faq.md

 <h3><a name="Elo-Ratings"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> What are Elo ratings?</h3>

 Elo ratings are numeric strength ratings for a set of competitors (see <a target="_blank" href="https://en.wikipedia.org/wiki/Elo_rating_system">Wikipedia</a>) where higher scores are better.
 For example, competitor "A" with an Elo rating of 1,650 is considered stronger than "B" with a rating of 1,600.
-This allows us to judge the strength of two competitors that haven't recently, or ever, had a head-to-head match using one number: their Elo rating.
+This allows us to judge the strength of two competitors that haven't recently, or ever, had a head-to-head match.

-The *expected* outcome of a contest between any two contestants can be calculated using their ratings.
+The *expected* outcome of one or more contests between any two contestants can be calculated using their ratings.
 After a match, the contestant that exceeds expectations takes some amount of Elo rating points from their opponent.
-For the example ratings, if the weaker contestant "B" beats "A" convincingly, they may take 30 Elo rating points.
+For the example ratings, say the weaker contestant "B" beats "A" and is awarded 30 Elo rating points.
 "B" would then be rated 1,630 and "A" would then be rated 1,620.

 While originally invented for rating chess players, Elo ratings and similar systems are used in many areas.